qwaneu/qwaneu.github.io/_drafts/tdd-glanceable-tests.md

 image:
 ---

-As we spend much more time reading code than writing code, we'd like our code to be glanceable - by glancing at the code, we want to quickly understand its intent.
+As we spend more time reading code than writing it, we'd like our code to be glanceable.
+By glancing at the code, we want to quickly understand its intent.
 Glanceability is a useful property, for production code as well as test code.
-Test code is there to help us out, so being able to quickly grasp what the test is about will facilitate us in updating code.
+Test code is there to help us out, so being able to quickly grasp what the test is about will help future us, and others, keep our tests habitable.

 Glanceable, as defined by [Dictionary.com](https://www.dictionary.com/browse/glanceable):